frothkoetter/telco_streaming_demo/readme.md

 * Visualize the data in a map
 * Data Partitioning with with Iceberg and job management

-Need DataHub Cluster: NIFI, KAFKA and FLINK and Kudu
+Requirement CDP PC DataHub Cluster: NIFI, KAFKA and FLINK and Kudu

 ![](IMAGES/image2.png)